 Meet the MatadorU FacultyEnroll Now

-Carlo is a Managing Editor at Matador and Dean of Education at MatadorU.
+Carlo is a Managing Editor at Matador and Director of MatadorU.
 He began freelancing with Matador in 2008 and has been an editor since 2009.
 His work has also appeared in Business Insider, CNN Travel, Asian Traveler, and Huffington Post TV, as well as on a novel where he landed a cover photo.
-In his other life he performs with an acoustic group (guitar, mandolin, vocals) and loves yoga, rock climbing, hiking, and nature.
-He currently lives in Nelson, BC.
+In his other life he performs (guitar, mandolin, bass, vocals) with First After the Fire, an acoustic group, and loves yoga, rock climbing, hiking, and nature.
+He lives in Nelson, BC.

 David Seth Miller (Director of Curricula)